sryanshin/srshin/README.md

 ## Work in Progress
 "Skilled human capital and high-growth entrepreneurship: Evidence from inventor inflows", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, National Bureau of Economic Research (No. w27605)

-"The impact of scientists on commercial inventions", data analysis.
+"The impact of scientists on commercial inventions", Data analysis.
 (Single-authored)

 "The value of scientists", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis